-You can now mark your business “Temporarily closed” on Google.
-Google also relies on authoritative data sources, where available, to mark certain types of places as "Temporarily Closed" on Google Search and Google Maps.
+We rely on authoritative data sources, where available, to mark certain types of places as "Temporarily closed" on Google Search and Google Maps.

 Tip: If a business is marked “Temporarily closed,” attributes for both dining and retail establishments won’t surface on Google Search and Maps.
 If your business still operates through takeout or delivery, you should not mark it as "Temporarily closed."

 Marking a business as temporarily closed helps ensure that when customers search for a business by name, they'll find it and understand it's only closed temporarily.
 This may prevent cases where people visit a business in person and are disappointed to discover it's closed.

 Businesses that are temporarily closed may rank after open businesses for broad queries.
 This ranking doesn’t happen for more specific queries, including queries for a specific business, or for queries when many matching businesses are temporarily closed.

 We rely on authorities to tell us when there are closures in their region.
 We use data from many types of authoritative data sources, which include national, state/provincial and local governments, non-profit organizations, educational institutions, and businesses.